-First, it is questionable that the difference between fly and elephant can be reduced exclusively to unidentified regulatory mechanisms.
-Second, given that bacteria have no language faculty, whatever similarities they share with humans is irrelevant to linguistics.
-Third, Chomsky never tells us what 'a theory' is or who takes it seriously.
+No argument is given that the difference between fly and elephant can be reduced exclusively to unidentified regulatory mechanisms and, given that bacteria have no language faculty, whatever similarities they share with humans is irrelevant to linguistics.
+Finally, Chomsky never provides details about 'a theory' or reveals who takes it seriously.
 The fact that some theory exists and is taken seriously by some people does not tell us much about its credibility.
 For example Michael Behe proposed 'a theory' of irreducible complexity, which is taken seriously by many creationists.
 That does not make it a respectable scientific theory.
 Any biologist who wants to be taken seriously would provide detailed arguments in support of the widely rejected speculation 'that there's a universal genome'.

 In some cases it is difficult to discern what could have been the motivation for Chomsky's answers.
 McGilvray had asked if we want to allow 'that proving useful is not a condition of a biological entity'.
 Chomsky replies: "Take D'Arcy Thompson.
 If biophysical laws determine the general shape of the properties of creatures, it doesn't say that you can't build submarines" (p.
 137).
 I leave it to others to speculate how the building of submarines might be connected to D'Arcy Thompson's work or how either relates to linguistics.

 Some of the research projects Chomsky envisions seem similarly bizarre: "An interesting topic that should be addressed some day is that our internal speech is very likely fragments of re-internalized external speech, and the real 'inner speech' is very likely inaccessible to introspection" (p.
 12).
-Before even contemplating how this topic could be addressed, one wonders why evolution would have equipped us with such a completely unnecessary epicycle.
+Before even contemplating how this 'interesting topic' could be addressed, one wonders why evolution would have equipped us with such a completely unnecessary epicycle.
 The obscure and contentless character of such remarks is typical of many of the musings that comprise The Science of Language.